alexandru/alexn.org/_posts/2023-04-17-integrating-akka-with-cats-effect-3.md

 ## Full Example (Scala CLI)

 The full example below can be executed directly via [Scala CLI](https://scala-cli.virtuslab.org/).
-On macOS you can install it with:
+On macOS, you can install it with:

 ```sh
 brew install Virtuslab/scala-cli/scala-cli